ozguryazilimas/redmine_enforce_time_entry/README.md

 # Redmine Enforce Time Entry

 Allows forcing users to log time on issue update for configurable conditions.
-Conditions can be set per project.
+Conditions can be set globally or per project.
+Project settings override global settings.

 ## Features